donaldpipowitch/casey/README.md

 **/*.rs.bk
 ```

 The [`Cargo.toml`](.Cargo.toml) is _nearly_ the same we get by running `$ cargo init` (see [here](https://doc.rust-lang.org/cargo/reference/manifest.html), if you want to know more about `Cargo.toml` files).
-The one thing which was added was [`termion`](https://gitlab.redox-os.org/redox-os/termion) as our only dependency. `termion` is needed to create a REPL-like application.
+I just added [`termion`](https://gitlab.redox-os.org/redox-os/termion) which is our only dependency. `termion` is needed to create a REPL-like application.
 As mentioned in the _"Usage"_ section we want to _immediately_ show some transformed output of the user input. `termion` will cover the needs for this like clearing lines or moving the cursor in the terminal.
 [Because of a bug](https://gitlab.redox-os.org/redox-os/termion/issues/140) I actually specified to use the Git source of this crate.
 (Thank you @JoshMcguigan for the bug fix!):

 ```
 [package]